 Message to cancer patients and caregivers

 Skin cancer is a pretty easy cancer.
 I mean you can get it out in the nick of time.
 I had a friend who died of throat cancer.
 So that’s a very tough cancer that metastasizes and can go anywhere.
 So, it depends on what kind of cancer you have.
-So I’m thankful that if I’m going to have some kind of cancer, I’m glad I got the skin cancer.
-I would not like to have throat cancer or any other type of cancer because it’s much harder to treat.
+So I’m thankful that if I’m going to have some kind of cancer, I’m glad I got the skin cancer and not any other type of cancer because it’s much harder to treat.
 But early detection really saves you.
 Sometimes it depends on what kind of cancer you have.
 So my advice is to live every day like it’s going to be your last.
 Have fun every day you’re living.
 Because we don’t know but it could be lights out any minute.
 So you should have fun.

 I think awareness about cancer is very important because people don’t understand the gravity of this.
 If you have a freckle, they don’t notice it.
 They don’t check if it is getting bigger.
 I would say that you need to go to the doctor.
 So it’s very important to be aware.